aixiansheng/go-dispatch/Readme.md

 ## Ensuring that a task happens in isolation

-Tasks can be submitted to queues as barriers so that all previously scheduled and executing tasks must complete before the barrier task executes and all subsequently scheduled tasks will wait for the barrier to finish before executing.
+Tasks can be submitted to queues as barriers so that all previously scheduled and executing tasks must complete before the barrier task executes.
+In addition, all subsequently scheduled tasks will also wait for the barrier to finish before executing.

-They are useful for performing batche operations on asynchronously generated data while continuously accepting new data.
+Barriers are useful for performing batch operations on asynchronously generated data while continuously accepting new data.

 ```
 var taskQueue * Queue